cloudfoundry/docs-bosh/content/vm-monit.md

 Each enabled release job has its own directory in `/var/vcap/jobs/` directory.
 Each release job directory contains a monit file (e.g. `/var/vcap/jobs/redis-server/monit`) with final monit configuration for that release job.
 This is how you can tell which processes belong to which release job.
 Most release job only start a single process.

+!!! note
-<p class="note">Note: Monit configuration file in release job directory is just a copy of the actual Monit configuration.
-Changing it will not affect running Monit configuration.</p>
+    Monit configuration file in release job directory is just a copy of the actual Monit configuration.
+Changing it will not affect running Monit configuration.

 To view status for all processes Monit is managing you can run `monit summary`: